 We all have different bodies and different dietary needs so it makes sense that the exact same diet won’t work for everybody.
 But if you are going to eat a filling meal of carbs and proteins, you’re better off eating it closer to the beginning of your day than to the end, so at least it leaves you energized and moving until the sun goes down.

 I have yet to meet a health practitioner who classifies The Wild Diet as unsafe.
 There is nothing weird about this diet.
 (I always say, if something sounds too unusual, be wary).
 It is a watered-down version of the Paleo diet, and probably safer.

-The Paleo diet goes back in time, but once upon a time people did eat cooked food.
-They may not have used fan forced ovens, but fire is not a new invention.
-The Wild Diet is all natural but very reasonable and livable.
+The Paleo diet goes back in time, but once upon a time, people did eat cooked food.
+They may not have used fan-forced ovens, but fire is not a new invention.
+The Wild Diet is natural but very reasonable and livable.
 All it asks of you is to eat real foods.
 Foods that were around since creation.
-Unfortunately, white sugar, white flour, pasta, candy and soft drinks were not.
+Unfortunately, white sugar, white flour, pasta, candy, and soft drinks were not.
 Well, at least they’re not mentioned anywhere in the Bible.

 The reviews of this diet are overwhelmingly positive, perhaps more than any other diet.

-The biggest allure in this diet is that there are no food restrictions.
-You can eat as much as you like, and luxuriously too, if it’s all natural.
+The biggest allure of this diet is that there are no food restrictions.
+You can eat as much as you like, and luxuriously too if it’s natural.
 Processed foods are out, but they never made you feel good anyhow.
 The rewards of eating healthy, whole, foods are lasting while sugary snacks only temporarily reward your cravings – but soon enough you’re asking for more.

 Is this scenario familiar?
 You’re at a party and completely stuffed – (you just ate half – or a whole! – pie of pizza) until dessert shows up.
 Suddenly there’s room in your stomach for a double chocolate layer cake.